Crell/php-rfcs/modules/spec-brainstorm.md

 ## Modular visibility

 A new visibility scope is added, `local`.
-A function, class, trait, method, or property may have a visibility modifier specified of `local`, the same as any other visibility.
+A constant, function, class, trait, class constant, method, or property may have a visibility modifier specified of `local`, the same as any other visibility.
 A `local` visibility makes the symbol accessible from code in the same module only.

 If no visibility is specified, it is `public`, meaning available to any module scope to use.
 For example: